-5 Reasons Why Having Your Period When Having Surgery Is Not Ideal
+5 Reasons Why Having Your Period During Surgery Is Not Ideal

 Concerns about surgery and menstruation are some of the most frequently asked questions our Client Support Team get.
 If you’ve stumbled across the numerous sources stating that having surgery while on your period (or undergoing general anaesthesia while menstruating) is perfectly safe, we’re not here to discount that—technically you can have your period during some surgical procedures*.
 What we do want to point out is that it’s not ideal to have certain plastic surgery during menstruation.
 In fact, some CosMediTour Surgeons will postpone procedures if their client is due to get their period 3 days pre- or post-surgery.